sendoamr/spring-boot-cloud/Readme.md

 ```

 ## Next steps
- - Create a experimental Reactive sandbox service with persistence
+ - Create profiling for diferent environments (local, local-cloud, ...)
- - Integrate eureka, zuul and config server
+ - Create a new experimental Reactive sandbox service with persistence
- - Create profiling for diferent environments
+ - Integrate zuul and config server
  - Processing logs with elk
  - Create a demo webapp with reactive client